 It has lost its mind.

 After more than five millennia of minding its own business, it has lately been sticking its nose into everyone else’s business.
 The first of the eight limbs of yoga are about giving peace a chance, don’t steal the other guy’s stuff, truthfulness, the right use of energy, and self-reliance.
 There isn’t a word about consciously deliberately engaging with the wider world through good deeds.

 Salvation through good works is a Judeo-Christian conceit, not a yoga concept.
-The Epistle of James makes plain that “faith without works is dead.”
+The Epistle of James makes it plain that “faith without works is dead.”
+That’s the profit in doing good.
 In the Jewish tradition, mitzvah means doing something kind charitable beneficial from religious duty.
 Even the Puritan work ethic is conceptualized as a duty that benefits both the man and his society as a whole.

 “Yoga is something we do to connect and engage with the world,” says Kate Saal, a teacher and educator at One Flow Yoga in California.

 When did that happen?